 Aruba has such a pleasant and stable climate that you can visit throughout almost the entire year!
 The exception to this general rule are the months of September and October because during this period the main trade winds die down while the average temperature hovers around 90 Degrees Fahrenheit and without the cooling winds it can be a little uncomfortable for some.
 However, some travellers decide to visit during these months because the prices are far lower!

 The best time of all to visit though is between January and March.
 Prices are higher at this time however the weather is at its best.
-The rainy season on Aruba runs between late October and early January, but given that rainfall on the island is pretty scanty this doesn’t pose a major problem, on top of which it usually rains during the night time!
+The rainy season on Aruba runs between late late October and early January, but given that rainfall on the island is pretty scanty this doesn’t pose a major problem, on top of which it usually rains during the night time!

 What is there to do on the island of Aruba?

 The island of Aruba is famous for offering a once in a lifetime holiday of tranquility making it the ideal location for people looking to take a breather from the busy modern world.
 The island is a paradise for a laid back vacation in the Caribbean and caters best to the visitor looking for sun, sand and sea.
 With luxury shopping, world class cuisine to suit every palate and excellent hotel resorts on pristine beaches Aruba is the number one destination for everybody looking for that perfect holiday to unwind and enjoy some quality time.

 The western coast of Aruba has fantastic white sandy beaches which stretch as far as the eye can see.
 There are lovely cocktail bars, eateries and restaurants scattered along the shoreline so if you want a drink or a bite to eat it’s all right on hand.
 From the north western tip of the island, where the wonderful Arashi beach is located, right down to the Isla de Or and Baby beach on the southern tip, beach lovers are absolutely spoilt for choice!